 At Daden we have a long history of using immersive spaces to visualise data.
 When Google Earth came out we were one of the first companies to bring RSS feeds into it.
-In virtual worlds like Second Life created physical looking "command centres" in which to view 2d data (as above), and inherently 3D data (as below).
+In virtual worlds like Second Life physical created WP looking "command centres" in which to view 2d data (as above), and inherently 3D data (as below).